Pelosi's impeachment skepticism draws little pushback from fellow Dems

 Others took pains to disagree with Pelosi without directly criticizing her statement.

-"I am beginning the investigation," said Rep. Rashida Tlaib, D-Mich., on Tuesday, who said after being sworn in in January that Democrats need to "impeach that motherf*****."
+"I am beginning the investigation," said Rep. Rashida Tlaib, D-Mich., on Tuesday, who said after being sworn in in January that Democrats were going to "impeach the motherf---er."

 Impeachment "is going to come together,” said House Financial Services Committee Chairwoman Maxine Waters, D-Calif., when Americans “are absolutely demanding it, and you have some Republicans who can’t take it anymore and some of us who have the courage to do it.”